Megan Mullally: Television

-Theatre
+Theater

 Mullally made her Broadway debut as Marty in the 1994 revival of Grease, and subsequently appeared as Rosemary in the hit 1995 revival of How to Succeed in Business Without Really Trying opposite Matthew Broderick.
 In 2007, Mullally starred as Elizabeth in Mel Brooks' original Broadway musical Young Frankenstein.
 She can be heard on the cast albums of all three productions.